WTEM

 Sports radio station in Washington, D.C.

-WTEM (980 AM) is a commercial sports radio station licensed to serve Washington, D.C.
-Owned by Audacy, Inc., the station services the Washington metropolitan area.
+WTEM (980 kHz) is a commercial AM radio station licensed to serve Washington, D.C.
+Owned by Audacy, Inc., the station services the Washington–Baltimore metropolitan area with a sports radio format.
 WTEM is the co-flagship station of the Maryland Terrapins (shared with Audacy-owned WJZ-FM in Baltimore), and is the Washington affiliate of Fox Sports Radio.